rogeryumnam/aem-user-and-system-info-collector/README.md

 -t : Connection Timeout (default 30sec)
 -v : more verbose output
 -z : ZIP output (files and folders)
--n : only query users and creates 'all_users.csv' in folder 'users'
+-n : only query users and creates 'all_users.csv' in folder 'users' (all other information is NOT collected)

 ##Sample Usage: